The Problem

 • Halton Hills' largest emitter of greenhouse gases which are bad for the climate

-• Halton Hills' largest emitter of nitrous oxides which are harmful for human health
+• Halton Hills' largest emitter of nitrogen oxides which are harmful for human health

 • The GTA's second largest emitter of greenhouse gases